 Notice of redemption of Bonds shall be made not less than thirty (30) days nor more than (60) days before the date fixed for redemption with respect to the Bonds to the Registered Owners appearing on the Bond Register of the Bonds to be redeemed.
-Any notice of redemption mailed in accordance with the requirements set forth in the 1975 General Ordinance (with respect to the Twentieth Series Bonds) or the 1998 General Ordinance (with respect to the Tenth Series Bonds) shall be conclusively presumed to have been duly given, whether or not such notice is actually received by the Bondholders.
+Any notice of redemption mailed in accordance with the requirements set forth in the 1998 General Ordinance shall be conclusively presumed to have been duly given, whether or not such notice is actually received by the Bondholders.
 No defect in the notice with respect to any Bond (whether in the form of notice or the mailing thereof) shall affect the validity of the redemption proceedings for any other Bonds.
-A notice with respect to an optional redemption of the Bonds may state that it is conditioned upon the deposit of moneys with the Fiscal Agent on or before the date fixed for redemption and in such event, such notice shall be of no effect unless such moneys are deposited.
-Notice having been so given and provision having been made for redemption from funds on deposit with the Fiscal Agent or Sinking Fund Depositary, all interest on the Bonds called for redemption accruing after the date fixed for redemption shall cease, and the Registered Owners of the Bonds called for redemption shall have no security, benefit or lien under the respective General Ordinance or any rights thereunder, except to receive payment of the redemption price.
+If a notice is given with respect to an optional redemption of the Bonds prior to monies for such redemption being deposited with the Fiscal Agent, such notice shall be conditioned upon the deposit of monies with the Fiscal Agent on or before the date fixed for redemption and in such event, such notice shall be of no effect unless such monies are deposited.
+Notice having been so given and provision having been made for redemption from funds on deposit with the Fiscal Agent or Sinking Fund Depositary, all interest on the Bonds called for redemption shall cease, and the Registered Owners of the Bonds called for redemption shall have no security, benefit or lien under the 1998 General Ordinance or any rights thereunder, except to receive payment of the redemption price.